starlord-amha/starlord-amha/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning at Addis Ababa University
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+-   You can contact me using my email amhaznif@gmail.com

 <!---
 starlord-amha/starlord-amha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.